srirammura/Real-AR/README.md

 We use google cloud platform app engine and google bucket storage to create api's and store blob data.
 The GCP api code is available at '/Hackathon Backend'

+The APIs serve the data to and from the inbetween components of the infrastructure

 ![alt text](https://github.com/srirammura/Real-VR/blob/main/Real%20VR%20infrastructure.jpeg)
 ## Challenges we ran into
 Running Graphics Intensive Computation of 2D images into 3D models, and creating Interactive Augmented 3d objects